Artsakh Defence Army: Shahumyan Defensive Region

-The Yeghnikner ("The Deers") Detachment was founded on 11 March 1993 and is considered to be one of the most elite units of the army of the unrecognized republic.
+The Yeghnikner ("The Deers") Detachment was founded on 11 March 1993 and was considered to be one of the most elite units of the army of the unrecognized republic.
 It originated from a partisan unit created by Shahen Meghryan, which was formed on 25 June 1992 from self-defense detachments of the district villages.
 Among its symbols were the coat of arms of the Meliks of Gulistan and its unit banner.
 The Shahumyan Defensive Region (SDR) was formed by the Chairman of the Self Defense Committee in March 1993, originally incorporating two battalions Between 1993 and 1994, SDR units participated in battles and operations in Martakert and Shahumyan.

 On 2 October 2021, President Arayik Harutyunyan conferred the title of Hero of Artsakh on the commander of the Yeghnikner unit Karen Jalavyan.
 After the 2020 war, rumors on the Internet claimed that the unit had to leave its positions, which was denied by the commander.

 Askeran Defense District

 Askeran Defense District was formed by the order of the NKR IPC President of August 14, 1992.
-There are 4 rifle battalions in the district:
+There were 4 rifle battalions in the district: